Contrast-Security-OSS/cargo-cats/README.md

 5. Deploy OpenSearch to aggregate WAF/EDR logs
 6. Deploy Simulation Console to simulate traffic and provide easy access to tools.

+**Note:** The `webhookservice` must be allowed to run as root for command injection exploits to trigger EDR.

 ## Accessing the Application

 After deployment completes (may take a few minutes), you can access: